 - a.
 The Managed Care Plan shall contract with and maintain a provider network sufficient to comply with timely access standards as specified in this Contract and the applicable Exhibit(s). - b.
-In accordance with 42 CFR 438.206(c)(1), the Managed Care Plan shall establish mechanisms to ensure network providers comply with timely access requirements, monitor regularly to determine compliance, and take corrective action if there is a failure to comply. - c.
+In accordance with 42 CFR 438.206(c)(1), the Managed Care Plan shall establish mechanisms to ensure network providers comply with timely access requirements, monitor regularly to determine compliance, and take corrective action if there is a failure to comply.

+c.
 Transportation Timeliness

 - (1) The Managed Care Plan shall ensure that enrollees arrive on time at prearranged times for appointments and are picked up on time at pre-arranged times for the return trip if the covered service follows a reliable schedule.
-The prearranged times may not be changed by the transportation provider or driver without prior permission from the enrollee. - (2) The Managed Care Plan shall comply with the following transportation standards.
-Items (a) through (e) below shall be measured on a monthly basis, for processing transportation requests in a timely manner.
-Item (f) will be measured per occurrence. - (a) The Managed Care Plan shall ensure that at least ninety percent (90%) of trips resulted in the enrollee arriving to their scheduled appointment on time. - (b) The Managed Care Plan shall ensure that no more than two-tenths percent (0.2%) of transportation requests resulted in a missed trip. - (c) The Managed Care Plan shall ensure that at least eighty-five percent (85%) of unscheduled trips are fulfilled within three (3) hours of the request. - (d) The Managed Care Plan shall ensure that at least ninety percent (90%) of the total scheduled Leg A trip requests were fulfilled within fifteen (15) minutes of the scheduled time for pick-up. - (e) The Managed Care Plan shall ensure that at least ninety percent (90%) of the total scheduled Leg B trip requests were fulfilled within thirty (30) minutes of the scheduled time for pick-up. - (f) The Managed Care Plan shall ensure that no enrollee with a Standing Order misses an appointment due to late pick-up, missed trip, or cancellation by the transporter.
-Examples of Standing Orders include persons receiving Dialysis, Cancer, and Methadone treatments.
-Item (f) will be measured by occurrence as determined from complaints received by the Agency.
-If liquidated damage is assessed, the corresponding missed trip will be removed from the performance calculation of items (a)-(e) above. - (g) If an enrollee who does not have a Standing Order misses an appointment due to late pick up, missed trip, or cancellation by the transporter, the Managed Care Plan must work expeditiously with the appointment provider and enrollee to coordinate and reschedule the appointment for the nearest available time slot as possible.
+The pre-arranged times may not be changed by the transportation provider or driver without prior permission from the enrollee. - (2) The Managed Care Plan shall comply with the following transportation standards, measured on a monthly basis, for processing transportation requests in a timely manner: - (a) The Managed Care Plan shall ensure that at least ninety percent (90%) of trips resulted in the enrollee arriving to their scheduled appointment on time. - (b) The Managed Care Plan shall ensure that no more than two-tenths percent (0.2%) of transportation requests resulted in a missed trip. - (c) The Managed Care Plan shall ensure that at least eighty-five percent (85%) of unscheduled trips are fulfilled within three (3) hours of the request. - (d) The Managed Care Plan shall ensure that at least ninety percent (90%) of the total scheduled Leg A trip requests were fulfilled within fifteen (15) minutes of the scheduled time for pick-up. - (e) The Managed Care Plan shall ensure that at least ninety percent (90%) of the total scheduled Leg B trip requests were fulfilled within thirty (30) minutes of the scheduled time for pick-up.

-If the Managed Care Plan fails to comply with the requirements of this provision, the Managed Care Plan may be subject to sanctions pursuant to Section XII., Sanctions and Corrective Action Plans, or liquidated damages pursuant to Section XIII., Liquidated Damages, as determined by the Agency.
+If the Managed Care Plan fails to comply with the requirements of this provision, the Managed Care Plan may be subject to sanctions pursuant to Section XIII., Sanctions, or liquidated damages pursuant to Section XIV., Liquidated Damages, as determined by the Agency.

-(3) The Managed Care Plan shall report to the Agency on transportation timeliness as specified in Section XV., Accountability, and in the Managed Care Plan Report Guide.
+(3) The Managed Care Plan shall report to the Agency on transportation timeliness as specified in Section XVI., Reporting Requirements, and in the Managed Care Plan Report Guide.